ivyleavedtoadflax/R_presentation/index.md

 * This session focusses on:
   * Some high level advice you might not hear elsewhere.
-  * A very simple walthrough
+  * A very simple walthrough.
-  * Some advice for the future and where to get help
+  * Some advice for the future and where to get help.

 ---